Summary of Recommendations | PDF 73KB

 Between September 2018 and March 2019, DataDENT worked with stakeholders to develop a set of nutrition recommendations for DHS.
-The “Summary of Recommendations” document describes the development process.
+The “Summary of Recommendations” document describes the development process, which included consultations in September 2018 to discuss nutrition measurement gaps in population-based household and facility surveys.

 Each of the recommendations outline endorsers, rationale and supporting literature, proposed question wording, validation studies, and use cases.
 Copies of recommendations submitted to DHS and discussion are publicly available on the DHS Program Forum.